 As the academization process evolved, schools which received a satisfactory or below OFSTED grading were forced to convert to academies even when the majority of parents (90% in some cases) did not want the school to convert to an academy (sponsored academies).

 By 2013, there were 3,304 academies in England – almost 15 times as many as in May 2010, when there were 203 academies.
-By the time of the general election in 2015 (the end of the Coalition) over half of all secondary schools are now either open as academies or in the pipeline to become academies.
+By the time of the general election in 2015 (the end of the Coalition) over half of all secondary schools were academies.

 The Coalition also oversaw the growth of academy chains: around 2000 schools are now in academy ‘chains’ with around 400 schools leading these chains, working with others to raise standards.